fabiofedele69/reporting/README.md

 ### Modeling Dataset

-Machine learning-ready dataset derived from the Full Dataset.
+The Modeling Dataset is derived from the Full Dataset through a structured preparation process that removes identifiers and leakage variables while retaining observable information suitable for machine learning.

-Used for:
+It is used for:

 * Isolation Forest
 * Logistic Regression